john-mayou/Marathon-Buddy/README.md

 ## Project Objective

 Marathon Buddy was a chance to explore new and dificult technologies at Prime Digital academy.
 Since I want to start businesses in the future, I wanted to explore payments, user auth, Oauth 2, and email for the project.
 Marathon Buddy is an athletic training gamification app that allows users to stake money in order to meet their athletic goals.

+Elevator pitch: Marathon training is boring

 User features:
 - Sign up for an account